Oskar Kallas: Education

 Oskar Kallas was the youngest son of the Vicar of Kaarma on the island of Saaremaa.
 He developed an interest in Estonian folklore and Finnic languages at an early age.
 Kallas assisted the folklorist Jakob Hurt in his epic collection of Estonian folk poetry.
 In 1889, he undertook his first trip to Finland, which proved influential.
 Kallas studied classical philology at the University of Tartu between 1887 and 1892, then studied Finnish folklore and Finno-Ugric languages at the University of Helsinki from 1892 to 1893.

 Estonian national awakening

 Kallas was politically active as a student at the University of Tartu.
 Together with his friend Jaan Tõnisson, who later became a politician and Estonian head of state, he was involved in the nationalist student association Eesti Üliõpilaste Selts.
 He became an important figure in Estonian independence aspirations within Tsarist Russia.

-After graduation Oskar Kallas taught at various schools in Narva and St. Petersburg.
-At that time, together with Jaan Tõnisson, Oskar Kallas founded the prestigious newspaper Postimees which opposed the Russification in Estonia.
+After graduation Kallas taught at various schools in Narva and St. Petersburg.
+At that time, together with Jaan Tõnisson, Kallas founded the prestigious newspaper Postimees which opposed the Russification in Estonia.